khock1/TransientDynamics/README.md

 # TransientDynamics
-Matlab code for reproducing the transinet dynamics simualtions for the coral reef model
+Matlab code for reproducing the transient dynamics simulations for the coral reef model

 This code supplements the article "Transient dynamics mask the resilience of coral reefs" by Hock et al.